redhat-performance/quads/README.md

      * Currently allocated/free optional publicly routable VLAN status
    - Query scheduling data to determine future availability
    - Generates a per-month visualization map for per-machine allocations to assignments.
-   - RT (or similiar ticketing system) integration.
+   - JIRA integration.
+   - Webhook and IRC notifications (via supybot/notify plugin) for system releases.
-   - IRC bot and email notifications for new provisioning tasks and ones ending completion
+   - Email notifications to users for new future assignments, releases and expirations.
-   - ~~Control PDU sockets for connected bare-metal systems for power action~~ (to be re-introduced in 1.2)
+   - Flask-based Web UI for searching for available bare-metal systems in the future based on model.

 ## Design
-   - Main components: `Python3, Cherrypy, Mongoengine, MongoDB, Jinja2`
+   - Main components: `Python3, CherryPy, Mongoengine, MongoDB, Jinja2`
-   - Installation via Docker compose, RPM (Fedora or EL8+) or Github sources
+   - Installation via RPM for Fedora Linux.
-   - We use [badfish](https://github.com/redhat-performance/badfish) for managing bare-metal IPMI
+   - We use [Badfish](https://github.com/redhat-performance/badfish) for managing bare-metal IPMI
    - We use [Foreman](https://theforeman.org/) for the systems provisioning backend.
    - We use [Wordpress](https://wordpress.org/) for auto-generating wiki and documentation.
    - A typical container-based QUADS deployment might look like this: